Server Settings

 Last updated

-In order to provide the managers of private Thinger.io instances a full configuration capability of the service, the web console provides a host management tool in which different sections allow to set some criteria of its operation in a simple way.
-It is accessible in the "Cluster Hosts" tab of the main menu, which will display the Host List as shown in the image below:
+To provide managers of private Thinger.io instances with full service configuration capabilities, the web console offers a host management tool.
+This tool features various sections that allow for simply setting operational criteria.
+It is accessible in the "Cluster Hosts" tab of the main menu, which will display the Host List:

-This platform allows the connection of devices of different types, for which it has been equipped with different data entry engines.
-Each section explained below allows to set up the IP address and the ports through which each device type is connected.
+This platform allows the connection of various device types, for which it is equipped with different data ingestion engines.
+Each section explained below enables configuring the IP addresses and ports through which each device type is connected.

-To set the connection parameters of the HTTP devices integration module on Thinger.io private instances
+First, enter the host in the host list.
+Then, click 'Settings' to access its configuration.
+To set the connection parameters of the HTTP devices integration module on Thinger.io private instances:

 The configurable parameters are: